 Embedding files in Go using the "embed" package

-Go 1.16 Beta 1 was announced recently and the most exciting feature for me in this release is the new “embed” package which allows you to embed a file contents as part of the Go application binary.
+The most exciting feature for me in the Go 1.16 release is the new “embed” package which allows you to embed a file contents as part of the Go application binary.

 This ability so far was most easily available via using various third party packages and they worked great.